VMelville/particle-sim-native-plugin/README.md

 - [Geant4 Software License](https://geant4.web.cern.ch/license/LICENSE.html)

 ### Support and Contribution
+If you are unsure whether something is a bug, or if you simply have questions or opinions, we encourage you to first use the GitHub [Discussions](https://github.com/VMelville/particle-sim-native-plugin/discussions) page.<br>
+We appreciate your sharing ideas that could improve the project through dialogue with the community.

-If you have any questions or issues, please report them on GitHub's [Issues](https://github.com/yourusername/particle-sim-native-plugin/issues) page.<br>
+On the other hand, for clear bugs or issues, please report them on the GitHub [Issues](https://github.com/VMelville/particle-sim-native-plugin/issues) page.<br>
 Pull requests are also welcome.

 ### Changelog